Yusuke710/MyPortofolio/README.md

 # Contextofolio 🕵️‍♂️ 🎭

 Want to engage people in reading your portfolio?
-Transform it into a word guessing game, similar to Contexto.
+Transform it into a word-guessing game, similar to Contexto.

 Introducing **Contextofolio**🔥🔥🔥